Ross O'Donovan: Game Grumps

-In 2013, after Jon Jafari's departure from the YouTube Let's Play series Game Grumps, co-host Arin Hanson launched a second show on the Game Grumps platform.
+In 2013, after Jon Jafari's departure from the YouTube Let's Play series Game Grumps, co-host Arin Hanson, launched a second show on the Game Grumps platform.
 Originally conceptualized by O'Donovan, the show Steam Train had O'Donovan joined by Ninja Sex Party vocalist Dan Avidan, where both would play PC games (the title referencing online retailer Steam).

 In June 2015, O'Donovan launched a 5-episode miniseries on the Game Grumps channel called Guild Grumps.
 O'Donovan mentored 4 members of the Game Grumps crew in a 5-day race to advance from Level 90 to Level 100 in the Warlords of Draenor expansion of World of Warcraft.

 After Game Grumps

 In 2020, O'Donovan left Game Grumps on good terms, to prioritize making his own content.
 He has returned on multiple occasions as a guest and made a brief cameo in a video commemorating the series' 10th anniversary.
 His new YouTube channel, RubberRoss, reached over 1 million subscribers in 2022.

 In August 2020, O'Donovan was the target of a controversial advertising campaign by Burger King and the ad agency Ogilvy.
 The companies used a feature on Twitch that allows viewers to donate small amounts of money in order to broadcast unsolicited advertisements.
 Clips from these streams were later used in a video advertisement.
 O'Donovan made a series of tweets criticizing the campaign, calling the practice "scummy as hell".
 The tweets, as well as additional statements from O'Donovan, were used in articles by BBC, Kotaku, and PC Gamer while reporting on the issue.

 Since September 2021, O'Donovan's YouTube videos have primarily consisted of him and other artists collaborating within the online Gartic Phone game.

+In January 2026, Australian studio Glitch Productions announced that it partnered with O'Donovan and Arin Hanson for the release of Gameoverse, a reboot of a 2009 webseries by O'Donovan.
+The pilot episode released in May on Glitch Productions's YouTube channel.